trannttoan/shinymrp/README.md

 shinymrp::run_app()
 ```
 Example datasets can be downloaded inside the app.
 Once it is running, go to the *Interface* subtab under *Learn* in the navigation bar.

+---
+*Note: This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.*